presnick/ProgramsInformationPeople/_sources/Assignments/ps5.rst

     4. Write code to generate a list of the 10 highest-scoring words from the Scrabble dictionary that contain the letter 'z'.
 Save it in the variable ``best_z_words``.
 You may assume there are no bonuses that double or triple letter values or entire words.
 The dictionary saved in ``letter_values`` contains the Scrabble score information: its keys are letters, and its values are the scores associated with those letters.

-    If you have never played Scrabble before, `here <linkhere.link>`_ is an explanation of what it is.
+    If you have never played Scrabble before, `here is an explanation <https://en.wikipedia.org/wiki/Scrabble>`_ of what it is.
 (You do not need that information to solve this problem.
 All you need to know is that each letter is associated with a number of points, and you want to find the ten words that are associated with the largest point totals.)

     **HINT:** In the textbook section on Accumulating Results from a Dictionary, there is code that computes the scrabble score for the entire text of "A Study in Scarlet".
 You may want to adapt that.

 .. external:: ps_5_5

-		5. Nested data problem 1, 3 nested lists or st
+		5. We have provided a nested list in the variable ``nl``.
+Write code to accumulate a list containing the second (as humans count) element of each sub-list and save it in a variable ``second_elems``.

 .. external:: ps_5_6

-		6. Nested data prob 6, a v simple dictionary somethin somethin

-.. external:: ps_5_6

-		6. A function definition that returns a tuple (and has an optional argument)
+		6. Define a function ``convert_times``.
+The function should accept an integer as input, representing a number of hours.
+It should return a tuple of that number converted to minutes (* 60), and then that number converted to seconds (* 3600).
+For example, if ``1`` were input into the function, the return value of that invocation should be the tuple ``60, 3600``.

 .. external:: ps_5_7

-		7. Nested data with a complex dictionary (the sanitized FB data probs. include it here as well as in problem set, maybe?)
+		7. We've provided a complex nested dictionary saved in the variable ``fb_data``.
+This is a lot like real data you'll get from Facebook (but a little bit simpler, and fake data).

+		Here we've also provided some questions to help you.
+We will not grade, or expect you to write, answers to these questions, but we suggest you think about them and write them in comments to practice understanding this big nested data structure.
+Test your predictions using print statements in the code file!
+Questions:

+		- What type is the structure saved in the variable ``fb_data``?
+		- What about ``fb_data["data"][1]``?
+		- What about ``fb_data["data"][0]["from"]``?
+		- What about ``fb_data["data"][0]["id"]``?

+		Now, write a line of code to assign the value of the first message ("This problem might...") from the big ``fb_data`` data structure to a variable called ``first_message``.
+(Do not hard-code your answer!
+That means, write it in terms of fb_data, so that it would work with any content stored in the variable ``fb_data`` that has the same structure as that of the one we gave you.)

+		Then write a second line of code to assign the value of the name of the second person who posted ("John Smythe") to a variable called ``second_name``.
+Do not hard code your answer!

 .. external:: ps_5_8